New Car Price Terms You Need to Know

 The invoice price is the amount a car dealer pays the manufacturer for each vehicle.

-When the dealer acquires a new automobile, the dealer invoice price is the amount indicated on a factory invoice provided by the manufacturer.
+When the dealer acquires a new automobile, the dealer invoice price is the amount indicated on the manufacturer’s factory invoice.

 To keep it fair, every dealer in the United States pays the same price for the vehicle.
-However, this is not always the bottom dollar you can buy the car for.
+However, this is not always the bottom dollar for which you can buy the car.

 Many people assume this new car price term is the actual dealer cost of the car, although this isn’t always the case.
-Dealer holdback, customer rebates, dealer incentives, or a combination of a few may be available.
-It will allow you to buy a car for less than the posted factory invoice price.
+Dealer holdback, customer rebates, dealer incentives, or a combination may be available.
+This allows you to buy a car for less than the posted factory invoice price.

 There is no reason to negotiate the invoice price.